nophead/NopSCADlib/readme.md

 The clearance between tip and root defaults to module / 6, but can be overridden by setting the ```clearance``` parameter.

+The origin of the rack is the left end of the pitch line and its width is below the pitch line.
+I.e. it does not include the addendum.

 [utils/gears.scad](utils/gears.scad) Implementation.